 CU: Leaf squares being placed on the isotonic solution drops with the exposed abaxial side faced down and touching the solution.

-Next dissolve 5.7 mg of the enzyme mix in 165 µL of isotonic solution in a 1.5-mL tube and mix gently by finger-tapping on the tube.
+Next dissolve 5.7 mg of the enzyme mix in 165 µL of isotonic solution in a 1.5-mL tube and mix gently by pipetting for a minute or so until dissolved.
 Place several similar drops of the enzymatic solution in the same Petri dish.

 Shots:

-MED: Talent mixing enzyme and isotonic solution in a 1.5-mL tube and then finger- tapping the tube.
+MED: Talent mixing enzyme and isotonic solution in a 1.5-mL tube by pipetting.

 CU: A few drops of enzymatic solution being placed in the Petri dish containing the leaf pieces.